OfficeDev/Microsoft-Teams-Samples/samples/connector-auth-nodejs/nodejs/Readme.md

    1. Fill in all the basic details such as name, logo, descriptions etc. for the new connector.
    1. For the configuration page, you'll use our sample code's setup endpoint: `https://[BASE_URI]/connector/SimpleAuth`
    1. For Valid domains, make entery of your domain's https URL, e.g. XXXXXXXX.ngrok.io.
    1. Click on Save.
-After the save completes, you will see your connector id.
+After the save completes, download the zip file for your connector which will contain the connector id.
 1. Now you can sideload your app package and test your new connector.

 ### [Using Azure AD](#using-azure-ad)